Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - Introduction to spike-timing dependent plasticity (STDP).
 - STDP can be seen as a spike-based formulation of a Hebbian learning rule.
 ![Figure 4.7](figure4-7.png)
-- Calcium hypothesis: the idea that high levels of calcium promote LTP where moderate levels of calcium promote LTD.
+- *Calcium hypothesis*: the idea that high levels of calcium promote LTP where moderate levels of calcium promote LTD.
 - It’s hypothesized that NMDAR channels along with calcium provide the mechanisms for Hebbian learning.
 - It’s important to note that STDP only applies to isolated spike pairings.
 It doesn’t exactly apply to other cases of spiking such as multiple spikes or overlapping bursts.
 - It’s clear that with repeated spike pairings, STDP can’t go on forever or else the the weight would go to infinity.
 So there must be some upper and lower bounds.
 - We also can’t incorporate spike timings in rate models (average behavior of single neurons) or population models (cell assemblies).
-- Hebbian covariance rule: a rule that captures that LTP occurs when presynaptic firing rate and postsynaptic firing rate are both below or above their average firing rates, and that LTD occurs when one of the firing rates is below average while the other remains above.
+- *Hebbian covariance rule*: a rule that captures that LTP occurs when presynaptic firing rate and postsynaptic firing rate are both below or above their average firing rates, and that LTD occurs when one of the firing rates is below average while the other remains above.
-- Mixed population models: populations that contain both excitatory and inhibitory neurons.
+- *Mixed population models*: populations that contain both excitatory and inhibitory neurons.
 - Repeated application of additive association rules results in runaway synaptic values.
 - One way to solve this issue is to consider competitive synaptic scaling.
 ![Figure 4.12](figure4-12.png)